 I am an advocate for increased access to legal services and I believe that increased funding for the judiciary accomplishes just the opposite.
 I am therefore a strong advocate against increased funding for the judiciary.
 The courts and the litigation process have been overused for a VERY long time.

-In 1984, Warren Berger, then Chief Justice of the United States Supreme Court, while speaking about the American legal system to members of the American Bar Association, said, 'Our system is too costly, too painful, too destructive, too inefficient for a truly civilized people.
+In a 1984 statement to the members of the American Bar Association, then Chief Justice Warren Berger said: "Our system is too costly, too painful, too destructive, too inefficient for a truly civilized people.
 To rely on the adversary process as the principal means of resolving conflicting claims is a mistake that must be corrected….
-The obligation of our profession is, or has long been thought to be, to serve as healers of human conflicts.'
+The obligation of our profession is, or has long been thought to be, to serve as healers of human conflicts."
 (Burger, 1984)

-More recently, Supreme Court Justice Sandra Day O'Connor made the following statement: 'The courts of this country should not be the places where resolution of disputes begins.
-They should be the places where the disputes end after alternative methods of resolving disputes have been considered and tried.'
+Supreme Court Justice Sandra Day O'Connor made the following statement: "The courts of this country should not be the places where resolution of disputes begins.
+They should be the places where the disputes end after alternative methods of resolving disputes have been considered and tried."
 (Alternative Dispute Resolution Section of the State Bar of Texas, 2006)

 On November 25, 2011, David B. Saxe, an Associate Justice of the New York Supreme Court wrote, 'If matrimonial lawyers focus on the larger picture, they might recognize they stand to gain more in the long run from the good will and recommendations of satisfied clients following successful mediation, than from the backlash of dissatisfaction in the wake of a typical unpleasant divorce.'
 (Saxe, 2011)"